 Focus Groups are one of the ways families are able to offer suggestions and participate in decisions relating to the education of their children.
 Families must be involved in the development of the School Improvement Plan, Parent Involvement Policy, Title I Consolidated Application, Parental Involvement Budget, and School-Parent Compact.

-For more information regarding parental involvement, please visit our Title I Parent Involvement page or contact our Title I Parental Involvement Coordinator, Jennifer Priser, at PIC@odysseycharterschool.net.
+For more information regarding parental involvement, please visit our Title I Parent and Family Engagement page or contact our Title I Parental Involvement Coordinator, Jennifer Priser, at PIC@odysseycharterschool.net.